scientistigwe/README-Template/README.md

 #

 <h1 id="testing-and-validation">SECTION 4: TESTING AND VALIDATION</h1>
+- In this section, the functionalities of the final product was tested and validated to ensure consistency with user stories.
 <h2 id="testing">Testing</h2>

 - **Browser Compatibility Testing:** Ensured compatibility with Chrome, Opera, Microsoft Edge, and Firefox desktop browsers.